-10. The date and time that the patient is scheduled to receive the first dose of the medication appears under the Comments field.
+The date and time that the patient is scheduled to receive the first dose of the medication appears under the Comments field.
 (For example, CPRS cannot show an expected first dose for "on call" or schedules with PRN.
 On the complex tab, it will not try to determine an expected first dose after a THEN because the first item must be completed.)
 If you want the patient to receive an additional dose now, check the Give additional dose now check box.
-CPRS displays a warning box such as the one shown below.